ElektraInitiative/libelektra/doc/INSTALL.md

 ### Ubuntu-Bionic

-To use the Ubuntu-Bionic packages following steps need to be made:
+To use the Ubuntu-Bionic packages, the following steps need to be made:

 1. Run `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys D919CE8B27A64C16656FCA9FF1532673651F9C6C` to obtain the key.